-The current nomination and compensation committee was appointed by the board of directors at the meeting held on June 9, 2014 and is comprised of Alessandro Banchi (chairman), Paola Girdinio, Alberto Pera and Anna Chiara Svelto (all of whom meet the independence requisites).
+In 2015, the nomination and compensation committee was comprised of Alessandro Banchi (chairman), Paola Girdinio, Alberto Pera and Anna Chiara Svelto, all of whom directors meeting the independence requisites.
 The board of directors verified that Alessandro Banchi has adequate experience and expertise in financial matters.

-The nomination and compensation committee (which acted until May 2014 exclusively as compensation committee) is responsible for supporting the board of directors, through proper enquiry, the assessments and decisions of the board on the size and composition of the board, as well as the compensation of the executive directors and key executives.
+The nomination and compensation committee is responsible for supporting the board of directors, through proper inquiry, the assessments and decisions of the board on the size and composition of the board itself, as well as the compensation of the executive directors and of the executives with strategic responsibilities.

-Specifically, the nomination and compensation committee is entrusted with the following consultative and proposing tasks:
+Specifically, in compliance with the organizational regulation lastly amended in March 2016, the nomination and compensation committee is entrusted with the following consultative and proposing tasks: